Faculty and Administration

 Ms. Fog left full-time teaching in 2007 to raise her family, but has stayed connected to The New School through volunteering and substitute teaching for both private and group lessons.
 NSMS will always have a special place in her heart, as she has watched her own sons grow up learning piano at the school.
 Ms. Fog feels there is no better place for a child to study music at the piano, and she is very excited to return to teaching at The New School.
 She believes that music study benefits our lives cognitively, emotionally, and physically, and is committed to the idea that there is music in every person.

 Ms. Fog has served as choral accompanist to the Flemington-Raritan school district, and as pianist at St. Peter Lutheran Church in Lambertville, NJ.
 She lives in Flemington, and enjoys cooking, reading, exercising, and spending time with her family.

 Master of Music in Piano Pedagogy and Performance, Westminster Choir College

 Bachelor of Music in Music Theory, Ithaca College

 Jason Gallagher received his Master’s Degree in Piano Pedagogy and Performance, with distinction, from Westminster Choir College in May 2014.
 There, he studied piano with Phyllis Lehrer.
-Jason also completed a rigorous, year-long internship with renowned teacher Ingrid Clarfield.
+Mr. Gallagher also completed a rigorous, year-long internship with renowned teacher Ingrid Clarfield.
 He received his Bachelor’s Degree in Music Theory, magna cum laude, from Ithaca College in May 2012.
 He studied piano with Dr. Jennifer Hayghe, and pedagogy with Dr. Deborah Martin.